tytydraco/yessleep/out/Gifts_From_The_Sea.md

 It had come from below and taken me in a single gulp.
 I was disoriented, engulfed and pressed.
 I was inside the Grail, as it retracted to the depths that were its home.
 Something slick was wriggling along the lining inside of it.
 I took a handful of it and felt a strange push from below.
 Inspired by the reaction I pushed my hand into the soft interior.
 Every time I did, I was drawn deeper into it and crushed more.
 I was able to get my dive knife in my other hand.
 I cut into the Grail, and I saw light as it launched towards Neveah for a second attack.

-In a cloud of blood, I was ejected from it, still alive.
+In a cloud of blood: I was ejected from it, still alive.
 "You're alive!"
 Neveah called me, shining her light into the murky crimson.
 All around me were newborn eels.
 I still grasped what I had taken from inside.
 We made our ascent, our horrible fears manifesting as manic laughter.
 Perhaps something was wrong with our mixture.

 "Get it?"
 Neveah kept saying.

-The weather had begun to menace Miyamoto.
+The weather had begun to menace *Miyamoto*.
 In the diver's prep room I finally ungrasped my prize.
 They lay there wriggling on the table while Neveah, Mr. Hisomeru and I stared and smiled like lunatics.
 Living eels, freshly born.

 Mr. Hisomeru hugged me and said into my ear quietly, so the monsters could not hear: